allen2c/codepress/README.md

 ## Introduction

 **codepress** is a powerful command-line tool designed to transform your codebase into clean, readable text.
 Whether you're preparing documentation, creating code snippets for tutorials, or simply organizing your projects, codepress ensures that your code is presented with precision and style.
+Additionally, it provides token usage analysis to help you understand the size and complexity of your codebase.

 ## Features